 "A greasy, sun-baked rock jam calling back to the genre's classic days while showcasing a heavy doom edge that gives it a modern spin."
 6 Best New Songs Right Now -- Revolver Magazine

-Portland, OR quintet Blackwater Holylight share the second single from their forthcoming sophomore album Veils of Winter (RidingEasy Records) today.
-Hear and share the pop-hook laced "Death Realms" via YouTube and Bandcamp.
+Portland, OR quintet Blackwater Holylight are streaming their forthcoming sophomore album Veils of Winter (RidingEasy Records) ahead of release today via Brooklyn Vegan.
+Hear and share the much anticipated full album HERE.
+(Direct YouTube.)

-Blackwater Holylight hit the road later this month, supporting Thou for a handful of Southern dates, followed by the full US with former RidingEasy label mates Monolord in November.
+Blackwater Holylight play the SoCal Desert Daze festival this weekend, followed by a tour of the full US with former RidingEasy label mates Monolord in November.
 Please see complete dates below.